-If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.
+If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the Executive Headteacher and/or the DSL.

-Concerns or queries about this policy can be raised with any member of staff or the headteacher.
+Concerns or queries about this policy can be raised with any member of staff or the Executive Executive Headteacher.